Peanut Noodle Bowl with Edamame and Greens

 Notes

-To steam edamame: microwave edamame in a steamable bag according to package instructions, or fill the bottom of a steamer pot with one inch of water, and add frozen shelled edamame to the top basket and cook 5 minutes, or until warm.
+• Edamame: Microwave edamame in a steamable bag according to package instructions, or fill the bottom of a steamer pot with one inch of water, and add frozen shelled edamame to the top basket and cook 5 minutes, or until warmed through.

 Leave a Reply